Housing > COVID-19 Campus Housing Information

 DePaul Housing is happy to have students living in our residential buildings for the 2021-22 academic year.

 Right now, we continue to comply with all guidelines from the university, State of Illinois, City of Chicago, and Centers for Disease Control and Prevention (CDC).
 This may include, but not limited to wearing face masks in public areas, encouraging frequent hand washing, placing hand sanitizing stations throughout our halls, social distancing, and extra cleaning of all of our buildings on campus.

 For more information, including the current face mask policy, visit the DePaul University COVID-19 Updates and Guidance FAQs.

 DePaul is committed to the health and safety of all of our students and those living in close quarters on campus are potentially at a higher risk of COVID-19 exposure or contraction.
 As a result, all students living on campus, both in Lincoln Park and University Center downtown, are expected to be vaccinated.

 As with all immunizations, DePaul will consider requests for medical and religious exemptions on a case-by-case basis, but students living on campus should understand the importance being vaccinated for COVID-19.
 Residential facilities are different than any other on-campus buildings as students are living in close quarters sharing their bedrooms, bathrooms, apartment units, and other communal spaces.

 Please refer to the June 28 email distributed to students regarding the COVID-19 vaccination and exemptions.

-Any student who tests positive will be placed into isolation housing and meals will be delivered to the student during this time.
-More information and instructions will be put in the Quarantine & Isolation Guide, which will be published on this webpage prior the start of Fall Quarter.
+Any on-campus resident who tests positive should fill out the COVID-19 Self-Reporting online form and will be placed into isolation housing; meals will be delivered to the student during this time.
+Information and instructions are outlined in the DePaul Housing Isolation Guide, which will be emailed directly to the student.